 The anesthesiologist will discuss the risks and benefits associated with each type before your operation.

 Although uncommon, complications or side effects can occur with any anesthetic, even though your anesthesiologist takes special precautions to avoid them.

-When you are given one of the first three types of anesthesia below, a member of the anesthesia care team will be with you constantly during your operation to provide anesthesia or sedation and to monitor your reaction.
+When you are given one of the first three types of anesthesia below, an anesthesia care team member will be with you constantly during your operation to provide anesthesia or sedation and to monitor your reaction.